 We entered at night once though and all the gates were open with no fees.

 Definitely Mary’s Tunnel and Hazel Mountain!

-We checked out Natural Bridge State Park on our first full day in Lexington Virginia, it was only 20 minutes away.
+Natural Bridge State park was high on my list of things to do in Virginia.
+We checked out this Virginia State Park on our first full day in Lexington Virginia, it was only 20 minutes away.

 This hidden gem is amazing!
 The 215-foot tall Natural Bridge is a limestone gorge carved out by Cedar Creek after a billion years!